 The fact is though that Capitalism is so unfair.
 Money makes money and poverty makes poverty.
 Any alternative system that resorts to even more centralised control is bound to be deeply un-desirable.
 Such “power over” hierarchical structures, whether from the Left or Right, are inevitably an un-democratic oppression of the human spirit.
 Our wish for freedom, is very deeply rooted in millennia of profound struggle, especially in the West.
 So, the way forward must be through deepening democracy.
 The task is then to find the best balance we can between community and individual freedom.
 It must tackle inequality whilst at the same time understanding how our need to take responsibility for ourselves is an essential aspect of our developmental nature.

 Our developmental process has at its heart our need to face our own difficult existential choice about whether we say “Yes” or “No” to life.
-Many make the choice without doing so consciously, they just let themselves stay caught in being a victim, never managing to escape.
+This is essentially about whether we remain caught being “victim” identified with our defences holding onto our “No”, or whether we take self-responsibility and start to face and understand the reality of how we are, choosing “Yes” to our developmental journey and Life.
+Many make the choice without doing so consciously, they just let themselves continue in their set patterns without self-reflection, never managing to escape.
 This is irrespective of wealth, class, race or gender.
 Many others struggle heroically for decades between their “Yes” and “No”, some manage to embrace the journey of taking self-responsibility and find their “Yes” in the direst of circumstances.
 But there is real mystery here, with each person’s journey is so unique that comparisons are impossible.

 The most meaningful and valuable thing we can achieve as human beings, is our Liberation, our Freedom from being a victim.
 Ultimately this comes from transcending (and including) our ego, which largely is the defensive self-structure that we developed around our insecurity.
 The first steps in this are through taking responsibility for ourselves, not in any “shouldistic” way, but through gradually facing the reality of what and who we are.
 It is through first knowing ourselves that we can heal and become authentically ourselves, after this we have the possibility of letting our ego go, which is our “spiritual” journey towards inhabiting this present moment, right now.
 This is the goal that matters most, it is our deepest desire and responsibility, to embody Consciousness (with our awareness/ head), Love (with our heart) and of Presence (with our body) (the three part of the whole self).
 It is this “Beingness” that can emerge from our integrated wholeness, that holds our most extraordinary potential.
 Here there is no separation between you and me, everyone is an equally valid spark of the divine, which demolishes any possible justification for anyone being superior to, or indeed separate from, the other.